+l.

 DFS

-The idea is to find the endpoint of a path quickly, and to move deeper into the tree as quickly as possible.
+The idea is to find the endpoint of a path quickly and to move deeper into the tree as quickly as possible.
 In other words, we visit the leaves as soon as possible.

 Running time

 Normally find function takes O(1) time in the best case scenario (the node we are looking for is at the root) and O(n) in the worst case scenario (the node we are looking for is the very last node we visit).